 The Olympics will begin awarding medals to runner-ups after the Kamila Valieva ban

-The International Olympic Committee said Tuesday it will begin awarding medals for the 2022 Winter Olympics figure skating competition, two years after a doping scandal during the games left many athletes without them.
+The International Olympic Committee said Tuesday it will begin awarding medals for the 2022 Beijing Winter Olympics figure skating competition, two years after a doping scandal during the Games left many athletes without them.

-The decision comes after the Court for Arbitration of Sport ruled Monday that Russian figure skater Kamila Valieva "committed an anti-doping rule violation."
+The decision comes after the Court of Arbitration for Sport ruled Monday that Russian figure skater Kamila Valieva "committed an anti-doping rule violation."

-Valieva, 15, has been banned from international competition through December 2025, and all her wins since December 2021 have been void.
+Valieva, who was 15 at the time, has been banned from international competition through December 2025, and all her wins since December 2021 have been void.

 "The IOC is now in a position to award the medals in accordance with the ranking, which has to be established by the International Skating Union (ISU)," the organization said.
 "We have great sympathy with the athletes who have had to wait for two years to get the final results of their competition."